About Betsy Todd, MPH, RN

 A dentist prescribed an unusually long course of antibiotics after a routine tooth extraction.
 The primary care team seemed unaware of the antibiotic therapy.
 No one made the connection between Doris’ diarrhea and this antibiotic, a frequent cause of C.diff infection.

 And finally, loperamide—a drug that should never, ever be given for diarrhea that might be caused by C. diff—was prescribed with what seems to have been minimal assessment for the cause of the diarrhea.
-Was this last because the patient was a young adult with […]
+Was this last because the patient was a young adult with schizophrenia, and […]

 2020-02-10T10:13:29-05:00February 10th, 2020|mental illness, Nursing|1 Comment